 If your kids are not with you when the storm hits, it is important that they know that you will get them as soon as you can.

 They will know this because you would have already have talked about it in preparing for the storm.

 If you are stuck because of the storm, rest easy that rescue crews are on their way to help you!
 Remind the kids that help is coming.
 So sit tight and wait for them.
 Don’t try to get it out if you can’t.

 Check with each member of the family and make sure they are okay.
 Does anyone need medical attention?
 Handle small wounds with your first aid kit.
 Other injuries might need medical attention.

 When leaving your shelter, be careful!
 There can be debris all around you.
 Your home’s structure might not be sound any longer.
 There could be loose boards, broken glass, and nails.
 Safely get your family out.

 Tornadoes can be scary.
-You can never be too prepared for the storm.
+You need to Prepare for a tornado ahead of time.
 Practice your plan with the kids a few times a year.
 Take each warning seriously and stay safe!

 Help others prepare for Tornado Season by sharing this!